becheran/pysg/docs/guide/usage.rst

 Init
 ====
 Initialize all camera, scene, and renderer.
 All three things are required to display a 3D scene.
-The camera defines the viewing volume with an scene.
+The camera defines the viewing volume within an scene.
 The scene is the root element of all 3D objects which are used for rendering.
-A scene also defines the ambient brightness and background color of the rendering.
+A scene also defines the ambient brightness and background color.
 The renderer is used to actually synthesise the described *pysg* scene.
-It can either be a standalone renderer which renders to a texture which can later be saved as an image, or a GLRenderer used for OpenGL windows.
+It can either be a standalone renderer, rendering to a texture which can later be saved as an image.
+With the  GLRenderer the scene can be displayed within a OpenGL windows.

 .. code-block:: py